Ostap Korkuna

-Ostap Korkuna (Ukrainian:Остап Коркуна; born 26 September 1987 in Lviv) is a Ukrainian American software engineer, inventor, entrepreneur, and humanitarian.
-He is a gold medalist of the ACM International Collegiate Programming Contest, as well as co-founder of the nonprofit organization Nova Ukraine that raised over a hundred million dollars for humanitarian aid to Ukraine.
+Ostap Korkuna (Ukrainian: Остап Коркуна; born 26 September 1987 in Lviv) is a Ukrainian American software engineer and non-profit leader.
+He won a gold medal at the ACM International Collegiate Programming Contest, as a member of the Lviv National University team in 2008, and later held engineering roles in the United States.
+Korkuna is a co-founder of Nova Ukraine, a U.S.-based nonprofit organization that supports humanitarian programs in Ukraine, and NeoLens, a technology startup founded at Stanford University that develops tools for field diagnostics and equipment repair.
+In 2023 he received the Order of Merit of Ukraine, 3rd class, in recognition of his leadership and contributions to humanitarian assistance.

 Education and career

+Undergraduate degree and programming contests

 Korkuna holds a master's degree in Informatics from Lviv National University in Ukraine.
 While at university, he took part in competitive programming contests.
 He was a member of the team representing Lviv National University at the 2008 International Collegiate Programming Contest World Finals.
 The team placed fourth overall and was awarded gold medals along with the other top four teams.
 As a solo competitor, he placed 13th in the 2009 Topcoder Open Algorithm Competition.

-Korkuna's strong performance in programming contests attracted the attention of recruiters at Facebook, and he moved to California as one of the company's first Ukrainian employees.
-Until 2024, he worked as a director of engineering at People.ai.

-Korkuna completed his Master of Science in Management at the Stanford Graduate School of Business, graduating on June 15, 2025.

-Inventions

-Ostap Korkuna, during his tenure at People.ai, was listed as an inventor on several patents focused on systems and methods for matching electronic activities to business record objects.
-His contributions include:
+Engineering roles in the US